lenh0205/AspSample/Features/DataPersistence/ORM/EntityFramework/Guid.md

 * -> if we try to use it you will get this error: _Built-in function 'NEWSEQUENTIALID' is not supported in this version of SQL Server_

 ==================================================================================
-# 'integer' datatype vs 'IDENTITY' constraint
+# 'integer' datatype vs 'IDENTITY' (AUTO INCREMENT in MySQL) constraint in SQL Server

 ## integer
 * -> dễ đánh index nên là query performance tốt hơn;
 * -> debug và quản lý dễ hơn
 * -> lưu int chỉ tốn 4 bytes (_trong khi Guid đến 16 bytes can cause serious performance and storage implications if not careful_)
+* -> nhưng giá trị lưu có giới hạn (_Guid does not overflow_) và nó cần được gen dưới database

 ## IDENTITY
 * -> informs SQL Server to **`auto increment`** the **numeric value** within the specified column **anytime a new record is INSERTED**